-- Curing requires the maintenance of proper temperature and moisture in the concrete. - ▶ As the cement hydrates concrete gains strength. - Curing shall begin immediately after final finish. - Curing can be accomplished by covering the concrete with polyethylene, using spray on curing compounds or by continuous water application. - Curing by these methods must extend for a MINIMUM of three days. - ► NOTE: when using polyethylene, discoloration may occur. - For residential construction, it is recommended that curing be accomplished by applying a product meeting ASTM C309 immediately after final finish

-Apply uniform coverage according to the manufacturers' recommendation.
-(150-200sft/gal)
+- Curing requires the maintenance of proper temperature and moisture in the concrete. - As the cement hydrates concrete gains strength. - Curing shall begin within 30 minutes after texturing. - Curing can be accomplished by covering the concrete with polyethylene, using spray on curing compounds or by continuous water application. - Curing by these methods must extend for a MINIMUM of three days. - NOTE: when using polyethylene, discoloration may occur. - For residential construction, it is recommended that curing be accomplished by applying a product meeting ASTM C1315 within 30 minutes of texturing - apply uniform coverage according to the manufacturers' recommendation.